Places to study Studying strategies Tutoring Academic Improvement Plan

 The Department of Economics Tutor Center is located in room 21 (basement) David Kinley Hall and is open Monday-Thursday, 1-5PM .
 This tutoring service is free and available to any and all undergraduate students taking econ courses, as well as CALC I and CALC II.
 More information on this center, as well as additional information on additional academic assistance, can be found on the Economics website.
 Tutors are able to assist with general questions and concepts.
 Specific questions about homework or tests should be directed towards your TA or Instructor during office hours.

-The Office of Minority Student Affairs offers a variety of services including tutoring, review sessions and supplemental instruction.
+The Michael L. Jeffries, Sr. Office for Access and Academic Success offers a variety of services including tutoring, review sessions, and supplemental instruction.

 Residence Halls Tutoring